cqse/teamscale-jacoco-agent/agent/README.md

     ```

 * Set up custom entries in the `git.properties` file (see also [advanced docs](https://github.com/git-commit-id/git-commit-id-maven-plugin/blob/master/docs/using-the-plugin-in-more-depth.md#maven-resource-filtering)):
   * Add a file called `git.properties` in the resources folder (usually `java/main/ressources`) of your application.
-The following one contains all default properties + the `teamscale.project` and `teamscale.timestamp` properties.
+The following one contains all default properties + the `teamscale.project`, `teamscale.commit.branch` and `teamscale.commit.time` properties.
     ```properties
     git.tags=${git.tags}
     git.branch=${git.branch}